lazell/jazz_music/README.md

 ### Introduction
 Auto-tagging music genre has been an active area of deep learning research in recent years.
-The LindyList, uses many of those same approaches, but instead of classifies by the most suitable style of swing dance from the five most common styles danced today.
-The prediction(s) can be used as a feature to improve song discovery and quality of of playlist and song recommendations.
+The LindyList, uses many of those same approaches, but instead classifies by the most suitable style of swing dance from the five most common styles danced today.
+The prediction(s) can be used as a feature to improve song discovery and quality of playlist and song recommendations.

 The LindyList is for jazz-era music buffs, jazz musicians, DJs, performers, social swing dancers and film/TV sound design.
-Dance-style knowledge would typically be acquired from years of exposure to a variety of jazz music and dances styles.
+Dance-style knowledge would typically be acquired from years of exposure to a variety of jazz music and dance styles.
 With this project, I intend to make swing music discovery more accessible and engaging from the dancer’s perspective.

 ### The Dataset
 The data set consists of 3000 unique songs, recorded between 1926-1959.
 Each was randomly selected and downloaded from [Jazz On Line](https://http://www.jazz-on-line.com/), a public domain jazz music website.
-Since labels for dance styles did not exist for this dataset, I manually labeling songs by dance style and annotating each song with notes on whether a song was swing danceable, whether it was particularly infectious, and whether the quality of the recording was good.
+Since labels for dance styles did not exist for this dataset, I manually labelled songs by dance style and annotating each song with notes on whether a song was swing danceable, whether it was particularly infectious, and whether the quality of the recording was good.
 Since I labelled the dataset myself, the dataset is undoubtedly biased toward my own